apaciuk/rails-7-saas-jumpstart-octo/README.md

 * https://hotwired.dev/

-Style kept minimal so Bootstrap 5 can be swapped out for other CSS or UI if required
+Style kept minimal so Bootstrap 5 can be swapped out for other CSS or UI if required, Bootstrap icons via CDN, docs reference at ./vendor/index.html, dummy fonts in root of app (not used)

 * Ruby/Rails/Node/Postgres